VaclavDanek/react-skeleton-app/README.md

 # Info
 React skeleton app, loosely based on "DevX empty project".
+The HomeContainer with a validated form serves as an example of usage.

-## Dependencies
+## Main features
 * flow
 * webpack
 * babel